Samadhankhomne/Diabetes_Prediction_App/README.md

 # Diabetes_Prediction_App
 This project involves building a machine learning model to predict the risk of diabetes based on user input.
+It integrates various classification models, such as Logistic Regression, Decision Tree, Random Forest, and XGBoost, and uses Streamlit to create an interactive web application.
+The app allows users to input health parameters and receive predictions on diabetes risk.
+Models are saved and loaded using pickle, enabling efficient prediction without retraining.
+The project includes data preprocessing, feature scaling, model evaluation, and a user-friendly interface for real-time prediction.